Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Results

-In these graphs, one can observe several trends: firstly, as the $n$-value of the coupling graph increases, the success-rate difference becomes steadily larger for linear interaction graphs that occupy the same percentage of the coupling graph when fully mapped, until about $75\%$ of the QPU is occupied.
-Next, after approximately $75\%$ of the coupling graph has been filled, the success-rate difference becomes negligible; this success-rate difference implies that an effectively negligible difference between the heuristic- and the trivial mapping algorithms is observed.
-Lastly, after roughly $85-90\%$ of the lattice coupling graph is occupied, the success-rate difference is not only negligible, but starts to dip below zero, the main observation here being that the greedy heuristic cannot find a solution that outperforms the success rate measured from the trivial mapper.
+In these graphs, one can observe several trends: firstly, as the $n$-value of the CG increases, the success-rate difference becomes steadily larger for path-like IGs that occupy the same percentage of the CG when fully assigned, until about $75\%$ of the QPU is occupied.
+Next, after approximately $75\%$ of the CG has been filled, the success-rate difference becomes negligible; this success-rate difference implies that an effectively negligible difference between the heuristic- and the TAA is observed.
+Lastly, after roughly $85-90\%$ of the lattice CG is occupied, the success-rate difference is not only negligible, but starts to dip below zero, the main observation here being that the HQAA cannot find a solution that outperforms the success rate measured from the TAA.
 We will discuss the consequences of this observation in \cref{discussion-section}.

-Additionally, we performed the same tests for coupling graphs with increasing $n$-values such that a uniform increase in noise of order $4$ times larger than the noise in \cref{largelinear_results}, as well as under exponentially increasing noise.
+Additionally, we performed the same tests for CGs with increasing $n$-values such that a uniform increase in noise of order $4$ times larger than the noise in \cref{fig8}, as well as under exponentially increasing noise.
 The purpose of these rescaled-noise simulations was to investigate potentially more realistic noise, as device error rates are expected to increase due to crosstalk as quantum processors become larger \cite{Hangleiter2020crosstalkdiagnosis,Murali_2020software}.
 Our results from these simulations largely confirm the same trends that were mentioned in the preceding paragraphs, albeit with steeper linear decays.

-In the last section, we will summarize our main results.
-Particular emphasis will be placed on interpreting the observations noted in the previous sections.
-We will then close by highlighting some future research directions.